capralifecycle/liflig-repo-metrics/README.md

 - Collector: `make collect-remotely`
 - Aggregator: `make aggregate-remotely`

+## Architecture Decision Records (ADR)

+Architecture Decision Records in this project are stored in the `./doc/adr` directory.

+Refer to the [first ADR](doc/adr/0001-record-architecture-decisions.md) for more information.

 ## Contributing

 This project accepts contributions.
 To get started, please contact the maintainers at [Slack](https://liflig.slack.com/archives/C02T4KTPYS2).